 Since 1997, Snyder has served as Director/Curator of Sala Diaz, an artist-run, non-profit space in San Antonio.

 In 2005, he created Book of The Dead for his project as a resident artist in the International Artist Residency program at Artpace in San Antonio.
 This project was the beginning of an ongoing series of exhibitions linked by the verses of Song 44, a murder ballad written by the artist in 1997.
 Other projects in this series include Misery Repair Shoppe (2006), All Good Children (2008) and Casual Observer/Causal Observer (2010).

 October 2010 saw Snyder spend nine days on the road replacing objects gathered by curator Jens Hoffmann for the Artpace exhibition On The Road.
 This action retrieved the objects contextualized by Hoffmann as stereotypically Texan and returned them to their original or near-original locales, hence salvaging them from the sealed narrative projected by the curator.
 To complete this task Snyder drove Hoffmann’s route in reverse, driving throughout Texas and Eastern New Mexico.
 Highlights of this project included a Stetson placed on the grave of Blind Lemon Jefferson, pouring back sand “stolen” from White Sands, New Mexico and a 1950s era Lone Star beer can donated to the permanent collection of San Antonio Museum of Art, which was converted in the late seventies from the historic Lone Star Brewery that the can came from over half a century ago.

-In 2011, Snyder founded Wolverton, a four piece folk band that plays frequently around San Antonio and has released two albums of original music produced by Joe Reyes.
+In 2011, Snyder founded Wolverton, releasing two albums of original music produced by Joe Reyes.
 2013 also saw the release of the Horse Head Dawn EP, co-produced by Reyes and Snyder.